 Here are the names of common fauna found in Malaysia.
 Some of them are better of as pets, while others are common farm animals.
 But, of course, you can sometimes see them in random parks or visit your nearest rural area to catch a glimpse of these animals.

 Flora Of Malaysia: Related Vocabularies

 |National Park||Taman Negara|

-No, you do not need to learn Malay to meet these rare animals, but you are advised to learn Malay so you can easily visit Malaysia's hot spots and get around better.
-The easiest way to achieve your goal is to download Ling App right now and immerse yourself in exercises and quizzes that can help you memorize grammar and vocabulary better.
+No, you do not need to learn Malay to meet these rare animals, but you are advised to learn Malay so you can easily visit Malaysia’s hot spots and get around better.
+The easiest way to achieve your goal is to download the Ling app right now and immerse yourself in exercises and quizzes that can help you memorize grammar and vocabulary better.
 Trust me, and it can make your trip smoother than you think; also it would be easier to get discounts (thank me later).